TaygaHoshi/tt-project/Classes/Soldier.md

 ---
 ## Soldier Branches
 #TODO

+## Combat Training
+As a Soldier, you can use both simple and advanced combat techniques.

 ## Critical Training
 If you roll a 10 on a precision roll's d10 with a damaging ability, it gains a (5 + potency) bonus to its damage, depending on its aptitude.